Why did you create yet another calculator app?

 Why isn’t Dash Calc available in the European Union (EU)?

-Dash Calc is built entirely with SwiftUI.
+Dash Calc is built almost1 entirely with SwiftUI.
 When I shifted careers from product design to indie development, I knew I wanted to create something within the Apple ecosystem.
 Since Apple is positioning SwiftUI as the future, I decided to fully embrace it.

 I also set a personal goal to avoid using any third-party libraries or packages, so Dash Calc has no external dependencies.
+While this approach led to a few headaches, it turned out to be a valuable learning experience.